 Your client-server vpn with MikroTik PPTP service is now ready if you do the above steps properly.
-Your vpn user are now able to login to your vpn server with the username and password provided by you.
+Your vpn users are now able to login to your vpn server with the username and password provided by you.
 Create a VPN adapter in your favorite Operating System and login with the username and password.
 If you have any confusion to do above steps properly, please watch the below video carefully about VPN configuration with MikroTik Router.
 I hope, it will remove your any confusion about client-server VPN in MikroTik Router.

 Client-server VPN configuration with MikroTik has been discussed in this article.
 I hope, you are now able to configure a client-server VPN with MikroTik router.
-However, if you face any problem to configure a client-server VPN network with MikroTik router, feel free to contact with me from my Contact page.
-I’ll try my best to stay with you.
+However, if you face any problem to configure a client-server VPN network with MikroTik router, feel free to discuss in comment or contact with me from Contact page.
+I will try my best to stay with you.